DolVladzio/DevOps_project/HW_02/README.md

 ```sh
 vagrant ssh main
 ```
+> Note: `we're connecting to the main vm to launch the Python's app` .

 - Start the docker containers
 ```sh
 cd DevOps_project/HW_02/app && docker-compose up -d
 ```
-> Note: `without -d` is gonna show logs in real time.
+> Note: `without -d` logs will be showed in real time.

 - After the containers have been launched, visit [localhost:5000] - to check the result!